BasvanH/habpanel-widget-googlemaps/README.md

 ## Installation
 - Import the downloaded widget to your HABpanel.
+- Set desired height of the map in the widget settings.
+Width is auto sized with the widget box size.
 - Place the maps.html file within your /conf/html folder structure.
 - Set the 'ServerPath' variable in the widget to this path.
 - Edit map.html file: